pierre-rouleau/seed7-mode/README.rst

 To update to a later revision,

-- Erase the seed7-mode.el and
-  seed7-mode.elc files from the utils directory where you stored them.
+- Erase the following files from the utils directory where you stored them:

+  - seed7-mode.el
+  - seed7-mode.elc
+  - s7xref.sd7

-- Download the new revision in the same directory.
+- Download the new revision of the same files, and store them in the same directories they previously were located.
-- Byte-compile the new file as described in the previous section.
+- Byte-compile the new ``seed7-mode.el`` file as described in the previous section.

 .. ---------------------------------------------------------------------------